 Narcissistic Personality Disorder & Psychopathy Red Flags – “I’m a winner”

 There are many red flags that could indicate you may be interacting with someone with narcissistic personality disorder, psychopathy, or some blend of the narcissism conditions.
-In this series I touch on a few red flags.
+Here I’ll touch on a few red flags.
 However, it is important to note two things:

 - These red flags are not diagnostic criteria and simply because a sign is present, one should not jump to the conclusion that someone has a personality disorder.